Kevinpgalligan/KevingalWebsite/pages/blog/never-see.md

      alt="A man wearing a green bandana, a shirt, and a gold bracelet that looks obviously Photoshopped.
 He has stubble, his face is a bit flushed, and he has an intense expression on his face.
 He's holding long object that might be a poker, it weirdly disappears into his right nostril.
 He might also be holding a knife in the same hand." class="centered">

-*You never hear someone say "Honey, let's sell the children, move to Zanzibar, and begin taking opium rectally".* Hm, is this what Zanzibar looks like?
+*You never hear someone say "Honey, let's sell the children, move to Zanzibar, and begin taking opium rectally".* Yet more demon faces.

 <img src="{{ url_for('static', filename='img/never-see/sd/honey-lets-sell.jpg') }}"
      alt="A Black family sitting on a beach under some palm trees, their faces are quite messed up and their bodies are disconnected / intersecting with the trees."